 Auditions for the Chapel Choir are held during the first days of the autumn quarter.
 Details are posted on the central auditions website.

 The Children’s Choir

-The Rockefeller Children’s Choir is open to children ages 5 to 12, and is directed by music educator and artist in residence Kaitlin Foley.
+The Rockefeller Children’s Choir is open to children ages 5 to 12, and is directed by Bill Hohnke.
 Membership in the group offers children an exemplary exposure to world music and the opportunity to perform at festival and occasional Sunday services at Rockefeller.

 The children learn songs in French and Latin and other languages, and play drums and other percussion instruments as well as singing.
 Rehearsals take place on Sundays during services.
 Contact James Kallembach, director of chapel music, if your child is interested in participating.